edgio-docs/edgio-docs/src/pages/guides/v6_migration.md

 TODO: JWT Support has been removed https://app.clickup.com/t/4205457/APPOPS-15740

+### .noIndexPermalink() has been deprecated

+Router function `.noIndexPermalink()` has been depreacated.
+Please remove it from your router.js file.
+We are now automatically excluding any perma links from search engines.
+If you would like to index some permalinks see [these](/guides/performance/cdn_as_code/common_routing_patterns#blocking-search-engine-crawlers) instructions.

 ## Migration Complete {/*migration-complete*/}

 Congratulations on successfully migrating {{ PRODUCT }} to version 6!